 The local product inventory feed is a CSV or TSV file (XML is not accepted!) that describes all of your stores/warehouses, prices, and available inventory at each.
 The specs are actually very similar to a Google Shopping Local Inventory Ads feed.
 Here are the the Google Express local product inventory feed fields: store code – Required – a unique ID for the store code that matches what you provided in Google My Business itemid – Required quantity – Required price – Required sale price – Optional sale_price_effective_date – Optional availability – Optional weeks_of_supply – Optional – How many weeks of inventory you have pickup method – Recommended – if store pickup is available.
 The options are buy, reserve, and not supported. pickup sla – Recommended – when the order will be ready for pickup.
 The options are same day, or next day.

 First you must mark an order as acknowledged to Google Express.
 It is here that you specify the channel type of the order, whether it is Purchases on Google vs Google Express – “purchaseOnGoogle” or “googleExpress”.
 You also specify the order details such as name, shipping type, and address.

 We make this process really simple with FeedAMP for order fulfillment.

 5. Poll Your eCommerce platform for order tracking number

 6. Send Tracking numbers back to Google Express

 We do this through the Content API for Shopping inside of Feedonomics.

+You can also easily get on Google Expressing using Google Shopping Actions.
+Here’s a guide on everything you need to know about Google Shopping Actions.
 Want to try Google Express, we can help with the integration front, let us know below!